snyk/actions/setup/README.md

 |----------|---------|--------------------------------------------|
 | version  |         | The full version of the Snyk CLI installed |

+## Caching

+The Setup Action automatically caches the Snyk CLI binary to speed up subsequent workflow runs.
+The cache key is based on the operating system and Snyk version (`snyk-{os}-{version}`).

+> [!IMPORTANT]
+> The Snyk CLI is only cached when using a specific version of Snyk (e.g., `v1.391.0`).
+When using `snyk-version: latest`, the CLI will always be re-downloaded to ensure you have the most recent version.

 For example, you can choose to install a specific version of Snyk.
 The installed version can be grabbed from the output: